 While the Ankarsrum looks like something straight out of a 1950s sci-fi film, it’s clear that this machine was designed by engineers who were thinking outside the box – not just from a design perspective, but also from a functional one.

 But appearance isn’t everything.
-This bad boy has a, wait for it, 1500-watt motor.
+This bad boy has a, wait for it, 1500-watt motor (600 watts if you are in the US).
 At the risk of blowing your mind, even more, it’s a 1500-watt Direct Current (DC) motor.
 If you know anything about AC/DC motors, you will be thunderstruck (pun intended).
 The DC motor allows the Ankarsrum to produce a steady and continuous flow of current and produces a great amount of torque, giving it the ability to handle the toughest doughs even in large quantities.